blackmercy556/Encryption-PY/README.md

-This application encrypts files on local computer utilizing a SQLite database
+This application encrypts files on local computer utilizing a SQLite database (This is why im not a developer *sigh)